liamwalsh1980/Milestone-Project-1/README.md

 ## Design Process 'page by page'

 #### Homepage (index.html)
 * The homepage design went through a few trials with choosing the right type of image I wanted and the positioning of it.
-When I found this <a href="https://www.istockphoto.com/photo/child-and-adult-hands-holding-colorful-heart-on-blue-sky-background-world-autism-gm1213547010-352734294" target="_blank">image</a> I knew it would work well for what I wanted achieve on my landing page.
+When I found this <a href="https://www.istockphoto.com/photo/child-and-adult-hands-holding-colorful-heart-on-blue-sky-background-world-autism-gm1213547010-352734294" target="_blank">image</a> I knew it would work well for what I wanted to achieve on my landing page.
 The image has striking colours with clear version of of an adult and a child embracing a colourful heart-shaped object expressing love and caring.
 The background is a beautful light blue which matches my colour scheme throughout the site.

 * I wanted to use all colours pre-picked for the homepage and with the hero image being colourful i felt this would maximise the attraction for all users.